Follow This 4-Week Forearms Workout Plan to Turn Your Tiny Twigs into Logs

 - Behind the Back Barbell Crush – 5 Sets 20-20-15-15-12 Reps

 We would recommend that you train bis and forearms or tris and forearms on a single day.
-Targetting the three muscles together on the same day isn’t going to be as effective as focusing on two.
+Targeting the three muscles together on the same day isn’t going to be as effective as focusing on two.

 If you don’t already carry a hand towel to the gym, you should get used to bringing not one but two wipers.
 Using the hand towels recruits all the muscle fibers in your forearms as it makes holding onto the weight harder.